-If you’ve recently got engaged but you’re not sure of what to do next, then here are my top tips for how to start planning a wedding.
+If you’ve recently got engaged you will likely be wondering 'How do you start planning a wedding?
+You’re not sure of what to do next, then here are my top tips for how to get started.
 I have listed them in the most useful order to follow.

 When you start planning a wedding you should start with these 5 tasks.
 Keeping to this order should mean that you shortlist the most appropriate venues and suppliers, ones that fit with your wedding budget, your style and your priorities.
 Keeping to this order should also make the process less stressful as each point will advise the next.

 The above shows you how to start planning a wedding, but it is a long process and takes an average of 300 hours to do.
 So, if you simply don’t have the time to plan your own wedding then please do get in touch and I’d be happy to discuss how I can help.
 Alternatively, if you need the occasional advice to keep you on track then please check out my Planning Power Hours to see how I can help.